 Instructions

-- Pour 50ml soy sauce, 50ml mirin and 50ml sake into a small pan and bring it to a boil on a medium-high heat.
+- Pour the mirin and sake into a small saucepan and bring to a boil over a medium-high heat.
+Allow to boil for 1 minute and then turn off.

-- Cover it with plastic wrap, the plastic wrap should be in direct contact with the tuna.
+- Cover with the plastic wrap making direct contact with the tuna.

-- After 30 mins dish up rice and place the tuna pieces on top.
+- After 30 mins have passed, dish up rice and arrange the marinated tuna pieces on top.

-- Sprinkle ½ tsp of sesame seeds over each bowl and place a raw egg yolk in the middle.
+- Pour ½ tbsp of the leftover marinade over each bowl, sprinkle with sesame seeds and place a raw egg yolk in the middle.

 - Garnish with perilla leaves, nori or a blob of wasabi, according to your preference.